The PPRA and the Rights of Students and Parents

 - The protected information surveys of students.

-- Instruments used to collect the personal information of students for any sales, marketing, other distribution purposes.
+- Instruments that are used to collect the personal information of students for any sales, marketing, or other distribution purposes.

 - Instructional materials that are used as part of an educational curriculum.